Top 50 Most Popular Weird Movies Of All Time [2026]

 Average

-Within this society, humans—called Oms—are kept as pets by the Traags or forced to survive in the wild as frightened, oppressed creatures.
-The movie explores the dynamics between these two species in a visually inventive setting.
+In this enigmatic world, humans—called Oms—are treated as pets by the ruling Traags or forced to live in fear as wild, marginalized outcasts.
+The narrative explores complicated social dynamics and oppression in a breathtakingly inventive visual landscape.

 9